anirudh9280/FallQtr24/Data_Science_Notes/Inheritance Summary.md

-- The subclasses inherit the parent clas
+- The subclasses inherit the parent class
 ```python
 class Animal():
 	name = ""